GENERAL

 The most economical way to get to Oshima or Kozushima using the Japan Rail Pass is via Atami.

-1 Take the Shinkansen, either Hikari or Kodama to JR Atami Station: To Atami station, it takes 2 hours and 30 minutes from Shin-Kobe Station, 2 hours and 16 minutes from Shin-Osaka Station, 1 hour and 56 minutes from Kyoto Station.
+1. Take the Shinkansen, either Hikari or Kodama to JR Atami Station: To Atami station, it takes 2 hours and 30 minutes from Shin-Kobe Station, 2 hours and 16 minutes from Shin-Osaka Station, 1 hour and 56 minutes from Kyoto Station.
 Be sure to take the Hikari or Kodama train, as the Nozomi train will pass Atami Station and head for Tokyo.

-2 Catch the bus to Atami port from Atami Station: Upon arriving at Atami Station, you can catch a bus to Atami Port, so be sure to take this one.
+2. Catch the bus to Atami Port from Atami Station: Upon arriving at Atami Station, you can catch a bus to Atami Port, so be sure to take this one.
 The bus ride takes approximately 15 minutes.
 There is a bus called Tokai Bus that runs up to 3 times buses per hour, except during noon.
 If there is no bus available at a convenient time, consider taking a taxi.
 You will arrive at Atami Port in about 10 minutes.

-3 Take a jet ferry: There are two jet ferries that travel to Oshima Island, and during the summer, there is also a jet ferry to Kozushima.
+3. Take a jet ferry: There are two jet ferries that travel to Oshima Island, and during the summer, there is also a jet ferry to Kozushima.
 It takes only 45 minutes to Oshima Island and 1 hour 35 minutes to Kozushima Island from Atami port.

 These are three common mistakes:

-Check the time table: It is likely that you will only be able to make the afternoon departure schedule of the jet ferry.
+Check the timetable: It is likely that you will only be able to make the afternoon departure schedule of the jet ferry.
 If you want to get to the island on the morning schedule, you may need to get there ahead of time.
 Be sure to find out how to get there.

 If you want to use Japan Rail Pass, or if you want to go to Atami or Shimoda, do not inadvertently use the wrong type of Shinkansen: There are four types of Shinkansen that connect Kanto and Kansai: Nozomi, Mizuho, Hikari, and Kodama.
 Nozomi and Mizuho are the fastest Shinkansen, but they do not stop at Atami, and if you use the Japan Rail Pass, an additional fee will be charged.
 If you want to go to Atami, we recommend you use the Hikari or Kodama.